Who?

-If you are wondering how to pronounce my name, you can hear me say it at the beginning of a recording of one of my talks.
+If you are wondering how to pronounce my name, you’re not alone and you can hear me say it at the beginning of the "shared neurons" video below.

 Contacting me

-Mail bdelacretaz () codeconsult (.) ch is the best way.
+• Mail bdelacretaz () codeconsult (.) ch works.

 PGP key fingerprints